Wednesday, May 4, 2011

 Scherzer is now 5-0.
 Freddy Garcia (1-2) allowed a run in the 2nd and 3 in the 3rd, in the form of a home run by Magglio Ordonez.
 After that, he settled down and was pretty good, but the bats didn't back him up.

 Tim Tschida was the 1st base umpire.
-If there's one thing Yankee Fans and Red Sox fans agree on, besides Dunkin Donuts, it's this: Tschida is a lousy umpire.
+If there's one thing Yankee Fans and Red Sox fans agree on, besides the love of Dunkin Donuts, it's this: Tschida is a lousy umpire.
 But, as far as I know, he wasn't responsible for the Yanks' defeat in any way.
 Credit Scherzer for getting the job done, and blame the Yankee hitters for not beating him.

 Tomorrow afternoon, the series finale is played, A.J.
 Burnett against Morristown's Rick Porcello.